Aamir Khan: Early life and background

+As a practising Muslim, he along with his mother Zeenat, performed Hajj, an annual Islamic pilgrimage to Mecca, Saudi Arabia, and a mandatory religious duty for Muslims, in 2013.

 Acting career

-1984–1989: Debut and career challenges
+1984–1989: Early struggle and breakthrough

 In addition to assisting Hussain, he acted in documentaries directed by the students of the Film and Television Institute of India.
 Director Ketan Mehta noticed Khan in those films, and offered him a role in the low-budget experimental film Holi.
 Featuring an ensemble cast of newcomers, Holi was based on a play by Mahesh Elkunchwar, and dealt with the practice of ragging in India.
 The New York Times said that the film was "melodramatic" but "very decently and exuberantly performed by the nonprofessional actors".
 Khan played a rowdy college student, an "insignificant" role that was described by CNN-IBN as "lack[ing] in finesse".

 Holi failed to attract a broad audience, but Hussain and his son Mansoor cast him as the leading man in Mansoor's directorial debut Qayamat Se Qayamat Tak (1988) opposite Juhi Chawla.
 The film is a tale of unrequited love and parental opposition, with Aamir Khan portraying Raj, a "clean-cut, wholesome boy-next-door".
 It became a major commercial success, and catapulted both Khan and Chawla to stardom.
 It received seven Filmfare Awards including a Best Male Debut trophy for him.